osho81/osho81/README.md

 ## Intro
 - 👋 Hi, I’m @osho81
 - 👀 I’m interested in IT-security, programming, IT-related law, martial arts and TV-shows.
-- 📁 Legal & IT-security Masters at Swedish University.
+- 📁 Legal & IT-security Masters from Stockholm & Uppsala University in Sweden.
 - 💾 System Development programme, 2 years, public Swedish Technical Institution (YrkesAkademin).
 - 💻 Fullstack Web-development programe at App Brewery/Udemy.
 - 💞️ I’m primarily here to control and deploy projects and to collaborate on any interesting projects.